cicorias/adb-bundle-external-catalogs-example/README.md

 1. Example of Tests that are run via the `launch.json` capability of Visual Studio Code
 1. Use of Python Packages for Wheel (`.whl`) creation for jobs
 1. Jobs that run a Python Wheel or Python Script
-1. Compatability with the Databricks Visual Studio Code add in
+1. Compatibility with the Databricks Visual Studio Code add in
-1. Compatability and reliance on the Databricks CLI
+1. Compatibility and reliance on the Databricks CLI

 Unity Catalog provides a central discovery and resolution for credentials, external locations, and other governance services.
 It should be an important part of any well managed product or service.